ChandulaNethmal/chandulanethmal.github.io/_posts/2020-06-05-Moon_Illusion.md

 ![Unsplash image 9]({{ site.url }}{{ site.baseurl }}/assets/images/moon_illusion/8.png)

 Because of the elliptical orbit of the moon, it shows an oscillating nature in the distance to the Earth as the above graph with the time.
 As you can see, full moons are in dots and the new moons are illustrated in x makers.
 In the year 2020, you can see that there are two full moons having the closest distance to the Earth.
-Those were two supper moons on 9th of March and 7th of April which you may already watched from your own eyes.
+Those were two super moons on 9th of March and 7th of April which you may have already watched from your own eyes.

 ## Is it the only reason?